The Ultimate Staycation Road Trip in Devon and Cornwall

 Bantham

-Bantham beach is part of South Devons area of outstanding natural beauty and has won awards from the Marine Conservation Society and Blue Flag.
-Not only is this a gloriously clean beach but it is also the perfect place to come for a surf.
+Bantham Beach is part of the South Devon area of outstanding natural beauty and has won awards from the Marine Conservation Society and Blue Flag.
+Not only is this a gloriously clean beach, but it is also the perfect place to come for a surf.
 Hire a board from Bantham Surfing Academy or even join in on a lesson.
 The recent addition of colourful retro food trucks in the beach car park makes this the perfect beach for a day at the seaside.
 Not to mention a perfect staycation spot in Devon and Cornwall.

-Stay: You can stay in the local pub – The Sloop Inn and even stay overnight on Burgh Island at the Burgh Island Hotel.
-Alternatively, you can stay in the nearby town of Kingsbridge where there are more options for hotels, B&B’s and self-catering.
+Where to Stay: You can stay in the local pub, The Sloop Inn, and even stay overnight on Burgh Island at the Burgh Island Hotel.
+Alternatively, you can stay in the nearby town of Kingsbridge, where there are more options for hotels, B&Bs and self-catering.

 Locations to visit nearby: Kingsbridge, Salcombe, Dartmouth